AmmarHafeez/emg-data-platform/README.md

 - bad timestamps or null fields can break downstream analysis
 - the same data benefits from both detailed raw storage and aggregated analytical models

-It is a more technically interesting portfolio domain than a generic ecommerce CSV, while still being easy to explain in interviews.

 ## Architecture